splintered-reality/py_trees/py_trees/doc/terminology.rst

       When a **behaviour tree** ticks, it traverses the behaviours (starting at the root of the tree), ticking each behaviour, catching its result and then using that result to make decisions on the direction the tree traversal will take.
-Once the traversal ends back at the root of the tree, the tick is over.
+This is the decision part of the tree.
+Once the traversal ends back at the root, the tick is over.

       Once a tick is done..you can stop for breath!
 In this space you can pause to avoid eating the cpu, send some statistics out to a monitoring program, manipulate the